Reading a proof

 Security-hardening's findings focus on test coverage gaps.
 Other proofs surface different catches: process.exit(1) on a rebase conflict without running git rebase --abort, leaving dirty state.
 JSON.parse on CLI stdout with no try/catch — malformed response crashes.
 Path normalization that breaks on Windows backslashes.
 A race condition where a file deleted between filter and readFileSync crashes completeWork.

-To triage findings after shipping, run claude --agent ana-learn.
+To triage findings after shipping, run ana run learn.
 See Using ana-learn.

 The integrity seal